isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 Next, we're going to get complicated(!), and estimate clusters assignments using a K-means algorithm, implemented in javascript, as a UDF!

-`Here's the wikipedia link about K-means clustering.<https://en.wikipedia.org/wiki/K-means_clustering>`_
+`Here's the wikipedia link about K-means clustering.`<https://en.wikipedia.org/wiki/K-means_clustering>_

-In clustering, we're going to assign each of the BRCA sample to a cluster depending on the expression of two genes ESR1 and EGFR.
+In performing clustering, we're going to assign each of the BRCA sample to a cluster depending on the expression of two genes ESR1 and EGFR.
+This is an iterative process that starts with two random cluster centers, and we optimize in each iteration by updating the sample labels (what cluster they're assigned to), and then updating the cluster center points.

 .. code-block:: sql

   CREATE TEMPORARY FUNCTION

+    -- In this function, we're going to be working on arrays of values.

+    kMeans(x ARRAY<FLOAT64>,  -- ESR1 gene expression
-    kMeans(x ARRAY<FLOAT64>, y ARRAY<FLOAT64>,
+           y ARRAY<FLOAT64>,  -- EGFR gene expression
-           iterations FLOAT64, k FLOAT64)
+           iterations FLOAT64,  -- the number of iterations k FLOAT64)           -- the number of clusters

     RETURNS ARRAY<FLOAT64>